-2 Choose File > New Track and specify 1 new MIDI track, then click Create.
-Create a separate MIDI track for each Bruno/Reso plug-in you use.
+2 Choose Track > New and specify 1 new Instrument or MIDI track, then click Create.
+Create a separate Instrument or MIDI track for each Bruno/Reso plug-in you use.

-3 Click the MIDI track's MIDI Device/Channel Selector and choose Bruno or Reso.
+3 Click the track's MIDI Output selector and choose Bruno or Reso.

 If you are using multiple Bruno/Reso plug-ins, they will all appear in this pop-up.
-Route the MIDI track to the correct one.
+Route the Instrument or MIDI track to the correct one.

-4 Record-enable the MIDI track.
+4 Record-enable the Instrument or MIDI track.